top of page

 What if the environment around you could inspire a change in how you live and act?
 This is what happened to me.
 What follows is my story.

-Growing up in Quebec, my father would often bring me and my brother on different nature related activities close to home.
+Growing up in Quebec, my father would often bring my brother and I on different nature related activities close to home.
 During these outings our father would talk to us about the beauty of the environment in our surroundings.
 His love and passion for nature was clearly expressed and demonstrated through his teaching.
 My father also pursued his interests into a career as a marine biologist, and taught college for 35 years.
 When he was teaching, he often brought me swimming at a lake located close to the college.
 I loved being there in the summer.
 One of the activities that I really enjoyed most was snorkeling around the shores of the lake, especially where dead trees had fallen in the water.
 These trees were quite the attraction for many different species of fish in their natural lake habitat.
 Weather and temperature permitting, I could swim with the fish for hours on end, completely immersed in the joy of observing them.
 It was a wonderfully serene experience.

 (image created with Ai)